-We will increase our ethnic minority leadership by 2023 and 10% by 2025.
+We will increase our ethnic minority leadership representation from 7% to 8% by 2023 and 10% by 2025.

 Our ambition is to be the UK's biggest supporter of Fairtrade - in 2023 we will define our methodology for demonstrating this.